British Royal Wedding Look-Back: Edward VIII and Wallis

 While they were certainly happy with each other, following the ceremony they found themselves somewhat adrift.
 After serving as Governor of the Bahamas during World War II, the Duke was never given a “proper job” by the British government.
 The couple never returned to live permanently in England.
 They were members of the jet-set who eventually settled in France.
 The Duke and Duchess were also inducted to the International Best Dressed Hall of Fame.
 The Duke did visit England from time to time, but the Duchess was not received by members of the British Royal Family until 1967 at the unveiling of the Queen Mary statue.
 The Duke died in 1972, and for the first and last time, the Duchess stayed in Buckingham Palace while in England for the funeral.
 The Duchess died in 1986.
 Per an agreement with the Queen, the couple was buried in the Royal Burial Ground at Windsor Castle.
 Following her death, the Duchess’s personal property (including her famous jewelry collection) was auctioned for 45 million dollars, which benefited the Pasteur Medical Research Foundation.
 They left no immediate survivors.Filed under British Royals, Historical Royals

-Tagged Edward VIII, Wallis Simpson, Wedding.
+Tagged Edward VIII of the United Kingdom, Wallis Simpson, Wedding.